top of page

 Key Themes:

-· Practical tools for sustaining connection, energy, and balance in leadership
+• Practical tools for sustaining connection, energy, and balance in ED teams

-Output: Scholarly paper offering pragmatic, evidence-informed tools and frameworks to help leaders and teams thrive at individual, departmental, and system levels.
+A scholarly paper offering pragmatic, evidence-informed recommendations to help teams thrive at individual, departmental, and system levels.

 Key Themes: